DiamondLightSource/discorpy/docs/source/usage.rst

 In the image coordinate system, the origin is at the top-left corner of the image.
 For example, the `center-of-mass <https://docs.scipy.org/doc/scipy/reference/generated/scipy.ndimage.center_of_mass.html>`__ of an object refers to this origin.
 In the `plotting <https://matplotlib.org/stable/tutorials/introductory/pyplot.html>`__ coordinate system, the origin is at the bottom-left.
-The parabolic fits of horizontal lines refers to the bottom-left origin, however the one of vertical lines refers to the top-left origin with coordinates swapped.
-This is necessary to avoid the numerical problem of fitting lines nearly perpendicular to the axis.
+When overlaying reference points on a calibration image using Matplotlib, be aware of this difference.

+The coordinates of reference points extracted from a calibration image refer to the image coordinate system (top-left origin).
+The values for the center of distortion are also referenced from this origin.

 Demonstrations
 --------------